sherobbedmyboots/malkoo/Recommendations.md

 - Use a dedicated machine, isolated from primary network, for all administrative tasks or tasks requiring elevated access.
 - Use dedicated network connections (either physical or separate VLANs) to manage the network devices and infrastructure.
 ## Perimeter Defense
-- Implement domain and IP addresss blacklisting or whitelisting and test frequently to ensure proper functionality
+- Implement domain and IP addresss blacklisting or allow-listing and test frequently to ensure proper functionality
 - Capture full packet header and payloads of the traffic to and from Internet and DMZ and feed to SIEM for log correlation and analysis.
 - Deploy network-based IDS sensors on Internet and extranet DMZ systems and networks that look for unusual attack mechanisms and detect compromise of these systems.
 These network-based IDS sensors may detect attacks through the use of signatures, network behavior analysis, or other mechanisms to analyze traffic.
 - Deploy NIPS to provide automation for blocking known bad traffic detected via virtual machine or sandbox-based tools